In-House PVD Coating vs. Outsourcing Costs: Choosing the Right Solution

-In-house PVD coating vs. outsourcing: It's all about the ROI.
+It's all about the ROI

 If you want your products to benefit from superior coatings, you can outsource PVD (physical vapor deposition) coating to a service provider or invest in PVD coating in-house.
 Third-party coating service providers own coating equipment and will coat your parts and products along with those of their other customers.
 You must package, send, wait for, and receive products before repackaging for sale.
 In-house coating equipment is integrated into your manufacturing and QC process and requires purchasing capital equipment.
 This investment can be cost-effective, depending on your coating needs.
 Here’s how to make the right decisions.